domalab/ha-unraid-connect/README.md

 **Missing Entities**

 - Some entities only appear when the corresponding services are available
-- VMs require the VM service to be enabled in Unraid
 - Docker entities require containers to be present

 **Slow Updates**